sbmjamiu/airbnb-clone-project/README.md

 | **Listing Detailed View** | Full details of a selected property including description, images, pricing, and booking form |
 | **Simple Checkout View**  | Streamlined booking process, with user information, payment form, and confirmation |

+### Importance of User-Friendly Design

+A user-friendly design minimizes friction in the booking process, making it easier for users to find and reserve properties.
+Well-designed interfaces increase user satisfaction, reduce drop-off rates, and improve trust in the platform.
+Accessibility, responsiveness, and clarity are essential to building a product that is intuitive and inclusive for all users.

 ### Figma Design Specifications

 #### Color Styles